Dungeness Old Lighthouse

 From the sector light chamber you climb two sets of stairs to the main fresnel light and viewing platform.
 The view from the platform is stunning, though to reach it you do have to contort yourself to get through a small hatchway.
 Children will love using the hatchway but people with limited mobility might have problems.

-Aside from its historic interest, the lighthouse offers superb views over the Dungeness shingle, and out across the Channel.
+Aside from its historic interest, the Old Lighthouse offers superb views over the Dungeness shingle, and out across the Channel.
 An RSPB nature reserve is nearby, and there are numerous walking trails.
 Beside the lighthouse is the terminus of the Romney, Hythe, and Dymchurch Light Railway and you can often see RH&D trains preparing for a run.

 About Dungeness Old Lighthouse

 Address: Romney Marsh, Dungeness, Kent, England, TN29 9NB

 Attraction Type: Historic Building

 Location: At the end of the road in Dungeness.